 Allocation of Game Leaders:

-- GL’s availability will be assumed “available” on any given weekend. (currently this is in reverse with GL nominating their avails through Dribl.
+- GL’s availability will be assumed “available” on any given weekend.

 - Should a GL be unavailable they are to contact the Hub Coordinator prior to the weekly roster being issued.
-“On the day “ issues dealt with Hub supervisor.
+“On the day“ issues dealt with Hub supervisor.

 - Allocated via hubs pending on club requirement.